 Once you’ve learned the basic slime making steps, you’re ready to add in fun variations for every season, holiday, and occasion you can think of!

-Learn how to make ASMR slime and many other types of slime below!
+Learn how to make satisfying slime and many different types of slime below!

 However, I think the benefits far outweigh the mess!
 And, there are plenty of non-messy slime ideas that you can do if you’re really not wanting things to be a mess when making slime.